Flood Advisory issued for Hancock, Penobscot, Piscataquis, Washington by NWS - News Break

 Flood Advisory issued for Hancock, Penobscot, Piscataquis, Washington by NWS

 Effective: 2021-07-09 18:28:00 EDT Expires: 2021-07-09 21:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Hancock; Penobscot; Piscataquis; Washington FLOOD ADVISORY REMAINS IN EFFECT UNTIL 915 PM EDT THIS EVENING FOR SOUTH CENTRAL PENOBSCOT, SOUTHEASTERN PISCATAQUIS, EASTERN HANCOCK AND SOUTHWESTERN WASHINGTON COUNTIES At 717 PM EDT, trained weather spotters reported heavy rain in the advisory area.
+Target Area: Hancock; Penobscot; Piscataquis; Washington The National Weather Service in Caribou has issued a * Flood Advisory for Southwestern Penobscot County in east central Maine Southeastern Piscataquis County in north central Maine Hancock County in southeastern Maine Southwestern Washington County in southeastern Maine * Until 915 PM EDT. * At 444 PM EDT, trained weather spotters reported heavy rain in the advisory area.
 Minor flooding is ongoing or expected to begin shortly.
-Between 1 and 2 inches of rain have fallen.
-Some locations that will experience flooding include Old Town, Ellsworth, Bar Harbor, Howland, Cherryfield, Brownville Junction, Orono, Milo, Veazie, Dedham, Jonesport, Steuben, Harrington, Jonesboro, Columbia Falls, Columbia, Deblois, Grand Falls, Indian Island and Lincoln Township.
-Additional rainfall amounts of 0.5 to 1 inch are expected over the area.
+Between 0.5 and 1 inch of rain has already fallen. * Some locations that will experience flooding include Bangor, Old Town, Ellsworth, Bar Harbor, Bucksport, Dover-Foxcroft, Dexter, Newport, Blue Hill, Guilford, Howland, Cherryfield, Brownville Junction, Orono, Brewer, Hampden, Hermon, Corinth, Milo and Veazie.
+Additional rainfall amounts of 2 to 3 inches are expected over the area into this evening.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0